edunando15/TBDM/README.md

 # Description and prerequisites

 The project has been developed using Docker, a development tool that permits a fast, platform-independent deployment, running applications in containers.
 Each container represents and independent unit that is isolated from the others, but collaborates to realise the application's behaviour.
-The user needs to install Docker(https://www.docker.com/products/docker-desktop/), and have a stable Python version(https://www.python.org/downloads/) before proceeding in the guide.
+The user needs to install [Docker](https://www.docker.com/products/docker-desktop/), and have a stable [Python version](https://www.python.org/downloads/) before proceeding in the guide.
 It is also necessary to execute some REST APIs.
-Postman tool(https://www.postman.com/downloads/) is recommended.
+[Postman tool](https://www.postman.com/downloads/) is recommended.

-Optionally, the user can install MQTT Explorer(http://mqtt-explorer.com/) to visualise MQTT messages.
+Optionally, the user can install [MQTT Explorer](http://mqtt-explorer.com/) to visualise MQTT messages.

 It's highly recommended to allocate at least 16 gigabytes of RAM memory for Docker, to avoid performance issues, and a reasonably high number of processors (not all the available ones on the host machine).
-Edits can be performed modifying the wsl.config(https://learn.microsoft.com/en-gb/windows/wsl/wsl-config) file.
+Edits can be performed modifying the [wsl.config](https://learn.microsoft.com/en-gb/windows/wsl/wsl-config) file.

 # Installation